Ruanrodrigues20/Ruanrodrigues20/README.md

 ## **💻 Software Developer**

-My name's <strong>Ruan Rodrigues</strong>.
-I am a student on the course of Computer Science at the Federal University of Campina Grande - UFCG.
-I'm always looking to improve my points always weak and being able to demonstrate my potential.
+My name is Ruan Rodrigues.
+I am a Computer Science student at the Federal University of Campina Grande - UFCG.
+I always try to improve my weaknesses and be able to demonstrate my potential.

 ## Contacts
 <a href="https://www.linkedin.com/in/ruan-rodrigues-317a40292/" target="_blank" rel="external">